deachne/WL8-Indicator-Builder/PROJECT_UPDATED.md

   - IntelliSense and code completion for C# and WealthLab functions
   - Error diagnostics for basic syntax errors
   - Toggle between read-only and editable modes
-- Chart visualization with TradingView Lightweight Charts integration, featuring:
+- Chart visualization with TradingView Lightweight Charts integration (complete), featuring:
   - Real-time chart updates based on selected indicators
   - Dark theme to match the UI
   - Support for multiple technical indicators (SMA, EMA, RSI, MACD, Bollinger Bands)
   - Responsive design that adapts to container size
   - Error handling for smooth indicator transitions
 - AI assistant integrated with documentation, builder, and Q&A pages
-- Enhanced RAG system with ChromaDB integration and code-aware document processing
+- Enhanced RAG system with Supabase integration and code-aware document processing
+- Hybrid re-ranking system for improved retrieval quality
 - API endpoints for querying and suggestions with automatic fallback mechanism
 - Responsive layout with optimized UI components
-- Scripts for importing documentation and managing the ChromaDB server
+- Scripts for importing documentation and managing vector storage

 ## Next Steps
 As outlined in the updated PROJECT.md, the next steps for the project are:

-### Indicator Builder Enhancement
+### Indicator Builder Enhancement ✅
 - ✅ Implement Monaco editor for C# code editing
 - ✅ Integrate TradingView charts for visualization
-- Create console output component for debugging

 ### RAG System Improvements
 - ✅ Replace the mock implementation with ChromaDB for better document vectorization
 - ✅ Implement code-aware document processing
+- ✅ Migrate from ChromaDB to Supabase with pgvector for improved reliability and scalability
-- Add support for more advanced retrieval techniques like re-ranking
+- ✅ Implement hybrid re-ranking for better retrieval quality
 - Implement code generation capabilities based on documentation context
+- Implement AI model selection feature to allow choosing between OpenAI and Anthropic models for indicator building and assistance

 ### User Experience
 - Implement user authentication for saving and sharing indicators